 The AES research group investigates the bio-geophysical functioning of Agri-Environmental Systems to better understand and manage the interactions of agriculture and natural resources under increasing societal demands and climate change.
 Our research underpins assessments related to crop production, agricultural nutrient and water use, and soil carbon management.
 We focus on robustly up-scaling field based crop models and trials to regional and global level with detailed representations of agricultural management.
 Combining insights from data and models, and novel representations of management, identification of bio-geophysical production constraints, and explorative research, allows us to identify feasible adaptation and mitigation options with the aim to design Agri-Environmental Systems that are more robust to climate change impacts while producing food more sustainable.

-AES has recently contributed to various international studies on climate and land-use change, including LC-IMPACT, CARBO-EXTREME, and IMPACT2C FP7 programs, and the AgMIP/GGCMI initiative that brings together an international community of crop modelers for climate impact assessment, model inter-comparison and improvement at the global scale.
+AES has recently contributed to various international studies on climate and land-use change, including IMPACT2C and AGRICISTRADE FP7, GROW H2020, ERC Synergy Grant IMBALANCE-P, and the AgMIP/GGCMI and AgMIP Wheat initiatives that bring together an international community of crop modelers for climate impact assessment, model inter-comparison and improvement at the global scale.

 International Institute for Applied Systems Analysis (IIASA)